-Crowninshield, a Republican, was the representative for Massachusetts's 2nd congressional district from 1807 to 1809.
+Crowninshield was the representative for Massachusetts’s 2nd congressional district and was a Republican.
+He served from 1807 to 1809.

 From Oct 1803 to Jan 1809, Crowninshield missed 142 of 410 roll call votes, which is 34.6%.
 This is much worse than the median of 19.2% among the lifetime records of representatives serving in Jan 1809.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 |Oct 1803-Mar 1804||97||4||4.1%||11th|

 |Dec 1805-Apr 1806||103||7||6.8%||23rd|

 The information on this page is originally sourced from a variety of materials, including: